-3. Parenchyma Collenchyma Cell wall is commonly thin walled without any thickening at the corners.
-Cell wall have cellulose thickenings at the corners.
-It food material stores.
-It mainly provides mechanical support in the organ in which it is present.
+3.ParenchymaCollenchymaCell wall is commonly

+thin walled without

+any thickening at the

+corners.Cell wall have

+cellulose thickenings

+at the corners.It stores food material.It mainly provides

+mechanical support

+in the organ in which

+it is present.

 4. Collenchyma Sclerenchyma Made up of living cells.
 Made up of dead cells.
 Thickening in the wall is non-uniform due to deposition of cellulose at the corners.
 Wall thickening is uniform due to uniform deposition of lignin.